Years of Experience

 Transportation Managers are the best paid with the average salary hovering at around $62K per year; Training Specialists, Transportation Supervisors, and Safety Managers also rank near the top of the list, pulling in approximately $56K, $55K, and approximately $55K, respectively.
 Among the lower-paid positions at Stericycle, Inc. are Account Managers — the median salary for this role approaches $40K.

 Salaries approach $88K annually for Microsoft Certified Professionals; non-accredited workers make much less.
 Class B Commercial Driver License Holders with credentials can live quite comfortably; median salaries come in at around $62K per year.
 Employees who have an Associate's Degree make the most here, hauling in about $63K annually.

 When it comes to skills, Sales Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $82K per year.
 A common skill in Stericycle, Inc.'s work force is Microsoft Office; close to a sixth of survey participants report using it on the job.
 Some other standard skills here are Operations Management, Microsoft Excel, and People Management.

 Benefits and Perks

-To plan for old age, almost all workers maintain savings accounts through the company's 401(k) plan.
-Most employees report having health insurance, and most survey participants report having dental coverage.
-Privileges also include life insurance, a stock purchase plan, a subsidized cell phone, tuition reimbursement, and a casual working environment.
+Stericycle, Inc. sponsors a 401(k) program, and nearly all employees use this option to save for their retirement.
+Most workers report having health insurance, and a large number of respondents report having dental coverage.
+Stericycle, Inc. also dishes out privileges such as life insurance, a stock purchase plan, a subsidized cell phone, tuition reimbursement, and a casual working environment.